gromitski/streamlined-dev-tools/src/tools/accessibility/lighthouse/README.md

    npm install -g lighthouse
    ```
 4. In Stream Deck:
+   - Create a new button
-   - Add a new "System: Open" action
+   - Choose "System: Open" action
-   - Set the following path as the command:
+   - Set the path to: `/path/to/repo/src/tools/accessibility/lighthouse/run_lighthouse.sh`
-     ```bash
-     /path/to/repo/src/tools/accessibility/lighthouse/run_lighthouse.sh
-     ```
+   - That's it!
+The script handles everything else automatically

-   - The script will automatically:
+The script will automatically:
-     * Set up its Python environment
+- Set up its Python environment
-     * Install required dependencies
+- Install required dependencies
-     * Run the audit
+- Run the audit
-     * Open the report in your browser
+- Open the report in your browser

 ## Usage